Fair-Exchange/Safecoin/README.md

 $ rustup component add rustfmt
 ```

-When building the master branch, please make sure you are using the latest stable rust version by running:
+Please make sure you are always using the latest stable rust version by running:

 ```bash
 $ rustup update